Augie March: Reformation after hiatus (2014–present)

 After four-and-a-half years, on 16 June 2014, Augie March announced—via their official Facebook page—that they are off hiatus.
 A week later the band posted that they have been working on a full-length album, Havens Dumb, for the last two-and-a-half years.
 It was released on 3 October 2014 and was rated at 3.5 out-of 5 stars by Zuel, who find, "Australia's complex/troubled relationships between mateship v exclusion, honour v greed, and history v mythology has become more pronounced."
 On 23 February 2018, Augie March released their sixth album, Bootikins.
 According to the band's website, it was written and recorded in Melbourne and Hobart and was produced by Australian producer Tony Cohen shortly before he died.
 In December 2021, the band released its seventh album, Bloodsport & Porn.
+Three years later, their eighth album Malagrotta was released, composed from "notes made on a mobile phone while in the grip of a species of long Covid and a brutal high European Summer".

+In November 2023, Augie March collaborated with Romy Vager and released a cover of Nick Cave and the Bad Seeds' "Henry Lee".

 Musical style

 While Augie March generally fall into an indie/pop rock genre, their ability to mix other genres into their style at times makes classifying their musical style difficult.
 A common thread that runs through the band's sound is Richards' literate and often verbose lyrics, which have set the band apart from much of the rest of the Australian music scene.
 Even early on in their career, Richards' unique lyrical style, largely influenced by poets A.D.
 Hope and Kenneth Slessor, attracted attention and critical acclaim, with one reviewer describing him as "unique", "refreshing", and "intellectual".
-Allmusic's Jack Rabid said Richards "exhibits a honey voice" on Sunset Studies, but Grok pointed out that the album was rendered too complex or intricate for a mainstream audience.
+AllMusic's Jack Rabid said Richards "exhibits a honey voice" on Sunset Studies, but Grok pointed out that the album was rendered too complex or intricate for a mainstream audience.